madcottonballs/Pemu-2/README.txt

         Branching:
             72 | assignlabel (string)                    | assigns the following line of code the null-terminated-string, for easy jumping
             73 | jmp_lbl (string)                        | jumps to the jmp_label, current instruction index loaded into rar
-            74 | jmp_reg (reg)                           | jumps to the instruction pointer in the register, current instruction index loaded into rar
             75 | jils_lbl (string)                       | jumps to the label if the ls_flag is 1, current instruction index loaded into rar
             76 | jigt_lbl (string)                       | jumps to the label if the gt_flag is 1, current instruction index loaded into rar
             77 | jie_lbl (string)                        | jumps to the label if the e_flag is 1, current instruction index loaded into rar